Domoconnor/orange-corpus/final.md

     // read the data...
 }
 ```
-####Iteration 9
+####Iteration 9 - Another new clock
 ##### Issues with the previous iteration
-There were several issues we noticed after the iteration.
-One of these was that the watchdog timer wasn't accurate enough and readings times were drifting a lot.
+There were several issues we noticed after the previous iteration.
+One of these problems was that the watchdog timer wasn't accurate enough and microphone sample timestamps were drifting a lot.
 We also found that the code sometimes failed and just stopped working completely.
-The Xbee was also still drawing a large amount of power as it was running in transmit mode all of the time, even when it was not being used by the program.
+The XBee was drawing a large amount of power as it was running in transmit mode all of the time, even when it was not being used by the program.

 #####Results of iteration
 We changed the clock to a DS3231 which allowed us to fire interrupts at predetermined intervals, such as every minute.
 We could then use that wake the processor from it's sleep and it could then take the readings.
 We made some modifications to the DS3231 by removing the power and transmit LEDs to reduce power consumption.
 The clock ensured that readings were taken at the same point every minute.
 We also reprogrammed the Xbee to use pin hibernate mode.
 This meant that when we pulled a pin low on the board, the Xbee would also enter sleep mode.
 This sleep mode reduced it's power usage down to around 500μA which was acceptable.
 The Xbee was then only powered on when we wanted to send data, which was a tiny fraction of the time.
 Changing to interrupt based processor sleep seems to have solved the problem of the board not waking from sleep.

-All code mentioned in this section can be found [here](sensor/)
+All code mentioned in this section can be found [here](sensor/)<a name="networking"></a>

-### Bibliography

-Arduino.cc, (n.d.).
-Arduino - ArduinoBoardProMini. [online] Available at: https://www.arduino.cc/en/Main/ArduinoBoardProMini [Accessed 16 Jan.
-2016].
-<a name="networking"></a>
 ##Networking
 [Back to contents](#contents)
 ###Description